tinaliutong/tinaliutong.github.io/docs/index.md

 ## Conference Talks
+Rispoli, B., **Liu, T.T.**, Moon, K., Chatterjee, R., Zaghloul, K., & Inati, S. (2025, May).
+Homotopic reorganization of the visual word form area following surgical resection of connected cortex.
+Talk to be presented at the Annual Meeting of the Vision Sciences Society, St. Pete Beach, FL.

 1. Li, B., **Liu, T.T.**, Cavanaugh, M.R., Bachmann, H.P., Fahrenthold, B.K., Japee, S., Huxlin, K.R., & Merriam, E.P.
 (2024, May).
 Patients with V1 damage exhibit increased orientation decoding in hMT+, but only if pulvinar is intact.
 Talk to be presented at the Annual Meeting of the Vision Sciences Society, St. Pete Beach, FL. **[Bing Li received VSS 2024 Early Career Scientist Travel Grant]**

 3. **Liu, T.T.**, Granovetter, M., Maallo, A.M.S., Fu, J.Z., Patterson, C., & Behrmann, M. (2022, November).
 Microgenesis of plasticity in human visual cortex following large cortical resection.
 Nanosymposium talk presented at the Annual Meeting of the Society for Neuroscience.
 San Diego, CA.